leleliu008/ndk-pkg/README.md

 a package manager for [Android NDK](https://developer.android.google.cn/ndk) to build projects that are written in C/C++/Rust/Golang.

+**Note**: This project is being actively developed.
+It's in beta stage and may not be stable.
+Some features are subject to change without notice.

 ## supported host operating systems and subsystems

 |HostOS|HostArch|SubSystem|recommended|summary|